Changissnz/nu_merchant_principal/README.md

 Truth-agnostic and truth-averse arrangements encourage the second of the primary marks to outweigh the first in importance of value for the singular judgment, one of the main points in the analysis/es.
+It is the effects, outward from one being separated by time and space to another, that count so much, as already stated in other words in the previous section (Pride Plays Perception Pt.
+III).